awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-secrettargetattachment.md

 ## Properties<a name="aws-resource-secretsmanager-secrettargetattachment-properties"></a>

 `SecretId`  <a name="cfn-secretsmanager-secrettargetattachment-secretid"></a>
-The Amazon Resource Name \(ARN\) or the friendly name of the secret that contains the user name and password that you want to use with the specified service or database\.
+The ARN or name of the secret\.
 To reference a secret also created in this template, use the see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html) function with the secret's logical ID\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)